Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Proposed JRC Waveform Design in mmWave and Low-THz Bands

 where $N_\text{zc}$ and $p$ denote the length (odd) and root index of the ZC sequence, respectively, satisfying $0<p<N_\text{zc}$ and $\gcd(p,N_\text{zc})=1$.
-It is indicated that, the ideal auto-correlation property of $\mathbf{b}$ can be impaired by the doppler shift effects.
-Such impact is more pronounced in THz systems than the lower-frequency counterparts, due to high operating frequency over hundreds of GHz.
-Explicitly, by considering the single-target scenario for brevity, the magnitude of cross-correlation between the transmitted ZC sequence and the echoes with round-trip delay $\tau$ and normalized doppler shift $v$, can be derived as
+It is indicated that, the ideal auto-correlation property of $\mathbf{b}$ can be impaired by the Doppler shift effects.
+Such impact is more pronounced in mmWave/THz systems than the lower-frequency counterparts, due to high operating frequency at the order of $100$ GHz.
+Explicitly, by considering the single-target scenario for brevity, the magnitude of cross-correlation between the transmitted ZC sequence and the echoes with round-trip delay $\tau$ and normalized Doppler shift $v$, can be derived as ($n=0,1,\cdots,N_{\text{zc}}-1$)